nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 ## TODO

+- make v1 branch for current code
+- update flow with new one

 - ? script to process dumped flow and strip sensitive data with jq, so that it can be added to git safely

 - ? script to process flows from git with secrets.json to replace entries, also provide secrets.json.dist as an example for input with some comments

-- make v1 branch for current code

 - make v2 branch for future code, see below